JitteryRaptor/project-nevada/Patches/DLC/readme - Project Nevada - DLC Support.txt

 * Grenade Hotkey
 	The grenades and throwable weapons have been added to the appropriate lists.
-	As soon as you get to the Zion, you can use the new	weapons with your standard hotkey.
+	As soon as you get to the Zion Valley, you can use the new weapons with your standard hotkey.

 ------------------------------------------------------------
  c) Old World Blues